 Looking for the best Vegan Tips for Beginners?
 Look no further.
-I’ve converted to veganism and can give you the tips that helped me the most.
+I’ve converted to veganism and can give you the vegan tips for beginners that helped me the most.
 Based on the ten million+ #veganlife posts on Instagram, it may feel like you’re the only meat-eater left behind, and everyone else has jumped on the vegan bandwagon.
 In reality, however, only 3% of Americans identify as all-out vegans – a rate that, according to a 2018 Gallup poll, hasn’t changed since 2012.

 Percentages aside, these herbivorous eaters may be on to something.
 Multiple studies have proved that vegan diets come with many health perks, from promoting immune systems and a healthy gut to lowering heart disease and diabetes risks.